 Frugal living is a fast-spreading trend that is gaining popularity across the globe.
 But despite this, our saving’s rate continues to disappoint while our debt dependency rises.
-To help you tackle your own budget and live a more frugal lifestyle, we encourage South Africans to be creative with how they spend their cash – and save.
+To help you tackle your own budget and manage your personal finances, we encourage South Africans to be creative with how they spend their cash – and save.

 “Eating is one of those things that is non-negotiable.
 Yet, many of us opt for convenience food that is packaged like a Christmas present and requires just a few minutes in the microwave.
 Not only is this fast-food culture leading to widespread health issues, it is also packing on the financial pounds,” says Charl Nel from Capitec Bank.